Digital-Garden-LLC/ma-php/README.md

 exists for everyone else: PHP 5.6 through 8.0, which describes a lot of real production code that can't be upgraded on demand.

-## Why pure PHP, not a native extension

-Datadog's `dd-trace-php` gets real auto-instrumentation by compiling against PHP's internal Zend Engine ABI — but that ABI changed hard between PHP 5.x and 7.x, so supporting "PHP 5.6 and up" with one extension means either a maze of per-version branches or genuinely separate builds, plus prebuilt binaries per PHP version × OS × architecture.
-That's a dedicated team's full-time project, disproportionate to an SDK side feature — and it fights the actual deployment reality of "still running PHP 5.6" software: locked-down shared hosting or legacy enterprise servers where installing a compiled `.so` often isn't possible at all.
-A single PHP file with no compiled artifact installs anywhere a `require` or `composer require` does.

 ## tracing — HTTP request tracing

 There's no PHP-wide equivalent of a `Middleware` wrapping one shared